devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 title = "Install and Configure ACS" weight = 15
 +++
+During the workshop you went through the OpenShift developer experience starting from software development using Quarkus and `odo`, moving on to automating build and deployment using Tekton pipelines and finally using GitOps for production deployments.

+Now it's time to add another extremely important piece to the setup; enhancing application security in a conainerized world.
+Using the most recent addition to the OpenShift portfolio: **Red Hat Advanced Cluster Security for Kubernetes**!

 ## Install RHACS
 ### Install the Operator
 - Install the "Advanced Cluster Security for Kubernetes" operator from OperatorHub with the default values.